 05 of 06

-The Nordic Needle has posted an excellent history of Blackwork on their Save the Stitches site.
+The Nordic Needle has posted an excellent history of Blackwork on its Save the Stitches site.